STAR Tests - Now CAASPP - California Assessment

 approximately 6 percent of a district's overall API.

-tests from 8 percent to 23 percent.
-Students who are not enrolled
+science tests from 8 percent to 23 percent.
+Students who are

-in a CST science course, and so would not be required to take
+not enrolled in a CST science course, and so would not be

-not require three years of science; the State Board of Education
+which do not require three years of science; the State Board

 The 8th grade science test, which covers the grade 6-8 physical